Mokokchung district: Assembly constituencies

 Mokokchung elects ten members to the 60-seat Nagaland Legislative Assembly.
 The constituencies are Alongtaki, Jangpetkong, Impur, Angetyongpang, Koridang, Aonglenden, Mokokchung Town, Mongoya, Tuli and Arkakong.

 As of the 2018 Nagaland Legislative Assembly election, all of its legislators are in the ruling United Democratic Alliance government.

 Demographics

 According to the 2011 census Mokokchung district has a population of 194,622.
 This gives it a ranking of 591st in India (out of a total of 640), Mokokchung has a sex ratio of 925 females for every 1000 males, and a literacy rate of 91.6%.

-The Chungli Ao is the main language of the Aos followed by Mongsen Ao and Changki languages.
+The Chungli Ao is the main language of the Aos followed by Mongsen Ao and Changki Ao languages.

 District's literacy rate of 84.6% (2001 census) is the highest in the state and one of the highest in the entire country.
 The district has been declared a fully literate district in 2007, to become Nagaland's first 100 percent literate district.
 With 1004 females for every 1000 males, it has the 7th highest female:male sex ratio among the 538 districts of India in the 0-6 age group population (2001 census).